krishnanlab/teaching/2018-fall_statgaps/README.md

 * Descriptive statistics & spurious correlations
 * Estimation of error and uncertainty

-Each topic is covered in one class.
+Each topic will be covered in one class.

 ### Recommended Preparatory Materials
 *I'm recommending the open & free versions of all the materials below.*